-We first encountered each other when she began dating my unofficial brother, Louie, the boy next door.
+We first encountered each other when she dated my unofficial brother, Frankie, the boy next door.
 A nod and a handshake at his folk’s Saint Patrick’s Day Green Beer Party was the extent of our acquaintance.
-Back at high school we favored totally different cliques.
+Although we attended the same high school, we favored different cliques.

-Jimmi was a “Stomp” (cowboy/cowgirl) whereas I was a “Goth.”
-We never socialized.
-In fact, our peers regarded each other with a mixture of distrust and disdain.
+Johnny was a “Stomp” (cowboy/cowgirl), whereas I was a “Goth.”
+We never socialized because our peers regarded each other with distrust and disdain.

-Louie announced his engagement to Jimmi at a block party the summer after graduation.
-I attended sans make up and fishnets because it was HOT.
-I nodded and shook hands with her again.
+Frankie announced his engagement to Johnny at a block party the summer after graduation.
+I attended sans makeup and fishnets because it was HOT.
+I nodded and shook hands with her.

-Louie and Jimmi married that December, scandalizing everyone.
-Entire families prognosticated failure, despair and poverty since they married without attending college.
-I felt sorry for the couple, and hoped they would prove everyone wrong.
+Frankie and Johnny married that December, scandalizing friends and family.
+Relatives and friends prognosticated failure, despair, and poverty since they married without attending college.
+I pitied the couple and hoped they would prove everyone wrong.

-A year and a half later, I spotted Jimmi in my Chemistry Class.
-She sat in the very back row with a few Stomp buddies, and amiably joked with them about my paleness, wondering aloud if I was vitamin D deficient (I was flattered by her observation).
-I impassively stalked by her cowboy posse to the distant front row, where I sat with my two scruffy but exceptionally intelligent biker buddies, smirking since I blew the curve on our recent chemistry test.
+A year and a half later, I spotted Johnny in my Chemistry Class sitting in the back row with a few Stomp cronies.
+She joked with them about my paleness, wondering aloud if I was vitamin D deficient (it flattered me!).
+I sauntered by her cowboy posse to the distant front, where I joined two scruffy but brilliant biker chums.
+As the goth jokes echoed, I smirked since I blew the curve on our recent test.

-That Saturday, Louie contacted me—Jimmi was failing Algebra for the third time in a row, and none of the tutors at the University Learning Center had been able to help her.
+Saturday, Frankie contacted me—Johnny was failing Algebra for the third time in a row, and none of the tutors at the University Learning Center helped her.
 Would I spend an hour tutoring her this Sunday?
 Sure.
-One hour turned into five as I realized that Timmy was dyslexic.
+One hour turned into five as I realized Johnny had dyslexia.

-Since I am also dyslexic, I shared my problem solving strategies with her.
-It worked.
-Ecstatic, she called later that week to report that she received her first 80% on a math exam ever
+Since I am also dyslexic, I shared my problem-solving strategies.
+Success!
+Ecstatic, she called later that week to report she received her first 80% on a math exam, ever.

-For the next several Sundays I tutored her and her grades improved so dramatically that she was able to convince her instructor to let her retake her failed tests.
-Then one Thursday as I descended the stretch of steps to the front row in Chemistry class I heard a familiar voice wise-cracking, “She’s the last person who should be drinking a Diet Coke, get this woman a REAL Coke!”
-(I was then Kate Moss thin).
+For the next several Sundays, I tutored her, and her grades improved so dramatically that she convinced her instructor to let her retake her failed tests.
+Then one Thursday, as I descended the stretch of steps to the front row in Chemistry, sipping a Diet Coke, I heard a familiar voice.
+“She’s the last person who should be drinking a Diet Coke.
+Get this woman a REAL Coke!”
+(I was Kate Moss thin).

-I turned around, and beamed a smile as white as my face, “Jimmi!
+I turned around and beamed a smile as white as my face, “Johnny!
 Hey!”
-I waved and hesitated briefly before walking over.
-It took a moment for her to connect the voice of the Friendly Neighborhood Tutor to the features of the Spooky Goth Chick.
-As unbelievable as it seems, she had not realized that we were the same person.
-At our lessons I was fresh scrubbed with glasses and pigtails, at school I was painted black with stilettos and glam hair.
-I introduced myself to her stupefied buddies and shared a laugh with Jimmi, who was absolutely mortified over teasing me.
+I waved and hesitated for a split second before walking over.
+Stunned, the gears in her brain ticked.
+A moment passed, and she connected the voice of her Friendly Neighborhood Tutor to the features of the Spooky Goth Chick.
+She had not realized we were the same person.
+At our lessons, I was fresh-scrubbed with glasses and pigtails.
+At school, I was painted black with stilettos and glam hair.
+I introduced myself to her stupefied buddies and shared a laugh with Johnny, who was mortified over teasing me.
 Although amused by the situation, I didn’t gloat.
-Part of looking different means enduring taunts with dignity and a bit of pride.
+Part of looking different means enduring taunts with dignity and pride.